fix8mt/conjure_enum/reference/source_location.md

 // OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE
 // SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 //
+// This program generates std::source_location from different compilers.
+// There are eight different sets of tests for each compiler. `conjure_enum` and `conjure_type`
+// use this information to inform the parsing algorithm that extracts the enum and type info.
+//
 // clang
 // static const char *FIX8::conjure_enum<component>::epeek() [T = component, e = component::path] // valid
 // 																								  |<- 				 ->|